flxdot/carlos/lib/py_dev_dependencies/README.md

 # Python development dependencies

-The purpose of this empty project is to have consistent python development dependencies across all Qmulus projects.
+The purpose of this empty project is to have consistent python development dependencies across all projects.

 ## Installation